 Real and reactive load forecasts within the SSWG Cases are populated with data consistent with, but not necessarily identical to, load data submitted through the ALDR process.
 In general, the ALDR contains non-coincident load data while the SSWG Cases contain load data coincident with either the individual TSP projected load levels or the ERCOT system projected load level.
 Furthermore, some of the loads defined in the SSWG Cases are not contained within the ALDR (e.g. off-peak, Spring, and Fall loads are not defined in the ALDR).
 See Planning Guides Section 6.5 for further information about the ALDR process.

 Each load data record contains a bus number, load identifier, load status, area, zone, real and reactive power components of constant MVA load, real and reactive power components of constant current load, and real and reactive power components of constant admittance load.
-In general, loads (MW and MVAR) should be modeled on the high side of transformers serving load at less than 60 kV.
+In general, loads (MW and MVAr) should be modeled on the high side of transformers serving load at less than 60 kV.
 However, special conditions may require more modeling detail such as parallel operation of power transformers from different sources.

 Load Resources are not modeled in the SSWG Cases but are considered a Responsive Reserve.